AdvancedNormalizationTools/ANTsEcosystemOverview/README.md

 these will evolve as our tutorial material matures.

-# 10:30 - 12: Intro to ANTs for Medical Imaging
+## 10:30 - 12: Intro to ANTs for Medical Imaging

+* Theoretical framework: "Integrative pattern theory"

-* Discussion:  ITK definition of images (physical space, transformation, etc.)
+* Discussion:  Definition of images (physical space, transformation groups, pairwise mapping, groupwise mapping, etc.)

 * Discussion and working examples: